Jumpstart Your Creativity With These 5 Strategies

 Here are some easy ways that I have found to begin infusing more creativity:

 Spontaneous imagery can open you up to collaging.
-Have you ever seen a photo or picture that touched something inside of you.
-Perhaps it was so incredibly beautiful.
+Have you ever seen a photo or picture that touched something inside of you?
+Perhaps it was stunning.
 Perhaps it captured a human emotion that was beyond words.
 Or, maybe the words expressed just what you were feeling.
-Lay these pictures into your journal for that day and then write about what it means for you.
+Lay these pictures into your journal for that day, and then write about what it means for you.

 A symbol a day.
 Our world is full of symbols that go unnoticed in our busy, hectic lives.
 Symbols can be something as simple as a feather, a doorway, or a smile.
-They can be representative like crosses, hearts, the infinity sign the moon, and zodiac signs.
-Create a symbol journal and each day write about a new symbol and what it means in your life.
-Very quickly you will begin noticing new symbols to draw and will expand your inner dialogue.
+They can represent crosses, hearts, the infinity sign, the moon, and the zodiac signs.
+Create a symbol journal, and each day write about a new symbol and what it means in your life.
+Very quickly, you will begin noticing new symbols to draw and will expand your inner dialogue.

 Don’t overthink this.
-Find your first journal, grab a few supplies you have around the house, and just relax and play.
-If what you’re trying feels laborious, try something else until you notice what lights you up and connects you to your five-year old, playful, spontaneous self.
+Find your first journal, grab a few supplies you have around the house, and relax and play.
+If what you’re trying feels laborious, try something else until you notice what lights you up and connects you to your five-year-old, playful, spontaneous self.